 Please refer to our ‘Top up my existing Bounce Back Loan’ section for more information.

 When will I start repaying my loan?

 The Government will be covering interest payments for the first 12 months.

 You won’t need to make a monthly payment until month 13, at which point it will be fixed at 2.5% per annum for the rest of the life of the loan (another 5 years).
 Your monthly repayments will be made up of capital and interest payable.

 You can repay the loan at any time.

 For most customers we’ll send you an email (usually within 24hrs) containing documents you need to sign and return to us digitally.
 Please ensure that you check your junk or spam folders.
 Once we’ve received your signed documents we’ll send your loan money to your Santander account as soon as we've complete our final checks.

-If you already have a CBILS loan with us you will need to repay your existing CBILS loan in full by taking this BBLS loan.
+If you had a CBILS loan with us, you would’ve needed to repay your existing CBILS loan in full in order to take out a BBL loan.

 If you have an existing Santander Business loan there will be no changes to this and the BBLS loan will be a separate loan for the additional amount that you apply for.